sftpgo/docs/docs/filesystem-actions.md

 All filesystem actions support [placeholders](placeholders.md) in their path fields, making them fully dynamic.
 For example, you can use `{{.VirtualPath}}` to reference the file that triggered the event, or `{{.ObjectName}}` for just the filename.

+## Wildcards and placeholders

+Delete, Copy and PGP source paths support shell-style wildcards (`*`, `?`, `[...]`) in the last path component.
+Wildcards are part of the action definition: SFTPGo decides whether a source is a pattern or a literal path from the configured text, before placeholders are rendered.
+Placeholder output is always treated literally, so a source like `/{{.VirtualPath}}` targets the triggering file exactly, including filenames containing `[`, `*` or `?` (e.g. `report [2024].pdf`).

+To keep the two roles distinct, the last path component of a source accepts a wildcard or a placeholder, one per entry.
+Placeholders remain available in the directory components, e.g. `/{{.VirtualDirPath}}/*.csv`.
+Within a wildcard pattern, a backslash escapes the next metacharacter: `data \[v2\]*.csv` matches names starting with the literal `data [v2]`.
+To target a single static name containing `[`, `*` or `?`, match the metacharacter with a character class (`report [[]2024].pdf`) or pass the name through a placeholder.

+The trailing-slash directory marker follows the same rule: it is read from the configured text.
+Write it explicitly where directory semantics are intended — `/inbox/` to copy directory contents, `/backup/` or `/{{ pathDir .VirtualPath }}/` for a destination directory, `/quarantine/` for the ICAP quarantine directory.
+A placeholder whose rendered value ends with `/` (for example `pathDir` of a file at the root) keeps the path literal.

 ## Virtual folders

 Filesystem actions can operate across storage backends and outside a user's security context by using **virtual folders**: